Mikel Arteta rages at Arsenal display against West Ham as Paul Merson says title race with Liverpool is over

 Arne Slot's side remain eight points clear ahead of their trip to Manchester City on Super Sunday and Arteta, who started Mikel Merino as a makeshift striker following his two-goal cameo against Leicester, insisted Arsenal's attacking injuries were no excuse for their poor showing.

+"I refuse that completely because I am talking about the standards of the players and the team that played today, me included, and that was nowhere near the levels that we have to hit to have the opportunity to win the Premier League," he said.

-"Very disappointed, obviously very angry as well," he said in his press conference.
+"Very disappointed, obviously very angry as well," he added.
 "I think you have to congratulate West Ham for the victory and the game that they played.

 - Arsenal 0-1 West Ham - Match report & highlights